Back

 To support this, a range of activities are being delivered including regional workshops, fact sheet development, webinars, podcasts and ChemCert training.
 These initiatives are all aimed at building grower capacity and promoting best practices across the industry.

 A major component of the project has been the delivery of five regional workshops focused on IPDM and safe chemical application.
-RMCG has partnered with leading experts – Dr Len Tesoriero (CropDoc Consulting), Dr Robert Spooner-Hart and Tony Bundock – to assist in the delivery of these workshops.
+RMCG partnered with leading experts – Dr Len Tesoriero (CropDoc Consulting), Dr Robert Spooner-Hart and Tony Bundock – to assist in delivering these workshops.

-The workshops are offering growers practical insights and support.
+The workshops offered growers practical insights and support.
 Feedback from attendees highlights the positive impact of the sessions:

 “This workshop was great, we don’t get information like this in South Australia, so I came over for this.” – Grower